overhangio/tutor/docs/dev.rst

 The LMS can then be accessed at http://localhost:8000.

-You should follow the `Open edX documentation to enable your themes <https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/configuration/changing_appearance/theming/enable_themes.html#apply-a-theme-to-a-site>`_.
-In a nutshell, you should create a site theme that corresponds to the ``localhost:8000`` site in the site admin: http://localhost:8000/admin/theming/sitetheme/.
+Then, follow the `Open edX documentation to apply your themes <https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/configuration/changing_appearance/theming/enable_themes.html#apply-a-theme-to-a-site>`_.
+You will not have to modify the ``lms.env.json``/``cms.env.json`` files; just follow the instructions to add a site theme in http://localhost:8000/admin (starting from step 3).

 Watch the themes folders for changes (in a different terminal)::